 7. Upcoming 2018 Reunions listed in MC Semper Fidelis

 8. Mission ahead: Hire 5,000 veterans to be store leaders at Walgreens

 |1.||Entered: 18 October 2018||To remove: 25 October 2018|

 Staring with May 2013 the Minutes of monthly membership meeting will be posted here for all to view before the next meeting.
 (Web Sergeant)

 |2.||Entered: 1 January 2018||To remove: 1 January 2019|

 Notice: The TVD Board of Trustees (BOT) meeting.

 Notice to all detachment members:

-The TVD Board of Trustees (BOT) will meet the second Wednesday from 1830 to 2000 at Commandant Heyob’s home at 1049 W. Great Basin Dr, Meridian, ID.
-83646.
+The TVD Board of Trustees (BOT) will meet the second Thursday from 1830 to 2000 at Commandant Modler’s home at 2800 Taylor Ct.
+Nampa, ID.
+83686.
 (Google directions before you head out.)
-The primary purpose of the BOT meeting is to set the aganda for the next monthly meeting of the membership and continue Detachment business.
+The primary purpose of the BOT meeting is to set the agenda for the next monthly meeting of the membership and continue Detachment business.
 Members who want to submit an agenda item for the TVD membership meeting may either: PLEASE NOTE: There is a maximum ten minute limit on presentations.
 Five minute presentations are preferred.

 - Email your agenda item to the undersigned including complete: What, When, Where, Why, Who, and How information. (firstname.lastname@example.org)